FalkoHof/rsem-rna-seq-pipeline/README.md

   [STAR](https://github.com/alexdobin/STAR) is the recommended (and default) aligner.
 - Variables that need personalization:
+  - #PBS -o: This path needs to be changed.
+Add here a path to where the log file of the run should be stored.
   - aligner: specify the aligner that should be used. accepted input is: bowtie, bowtie2, star.
     You need to pick the same aligner later for the rsem_pipe.sh script